MX in High Performance and Cloud Computing

 COE 506: GPU Programming and Architecture (3-0-3)

-Basics of conventional CPU architectures, their extensions for single instruction multiple data processing (SIMD) generalizations of single instruction multiple thread processing (SIMT) in modern GPUs.
+Basics of conventional CPU architectures, their extensions for single instruction multiple data processing (SIMD), and generalizations of single instruction multiple thread processing (SIMT) in modern GPUs.
 GPU architecture basics in terms of functional units.
 CUDA programming model.
 Architecture-specific details (like memory access coalescing, shared memory usage, GPU thread scheduling) that affect program performance.
 OpenCL/OpenACC can be used for programming both CPUs and GPUs in a generic manner.
 Different architecture-aware optimization techniques relevant to both CUDA and OpenCL.
 Application development examples in well-known GPU computing scenarios.

 Pre-requisites: COE 502